 Shareholders should have the chance to approve a company's dividend policy and this is considered best practice.
 The resolution should be separate from the resolution to receive the report and accounts.
-Failure to seek approval would elicit opposition to other resolutions as appropriate.
+Failure to seek approval would elicit opposition to other resolutions as appropriate-unless there is a clearly disclosed capital management and allocation strategy in public reporting.

-Voting rights
+· Voting rights